lammps/lammps/doc/src/kspace_style.rst

 for magnetic dipole-dipole interactions between magnetic spins.

-The *pppm/tip4p* style is identical to the *pppm* style except that it adds a charge at the massless 4th site in each TIP4P water molecule.
+The *pppm/tip4p* style is identical to the *pppm* style except that it adds a charge at the massless fourth site in each TIP4P water molecule.
 It should be used with :doc:`pair styles <pair_style>` with a *tip4p/long* in their style name.